PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 its positive/rejection behavior, call boundaries, statistics, and artifact contract before considering ownership or semantic changes.
 Keep validation minimal and strictly sequential, and do not create a pull request.

+## QLinear SiLU prefix characterization: completed state

+The raw 419-line `_optimize_nhwc_prefix_qlinear_silu_chains` owner remains
+unchanged in `lower_from_onnx2tf.py`.
+New synthetic fixtures freeze both supported activation forms: direct DEQUANTIZE/LOGISTIC/QUANTIZE and decomposed DEQUANTIZE/MUL/ADD/MAXIMUM/MINIMUM/QUANTIZE.
+They verify exact statistics, NHWC input rewiring, redundant pre/post Transpose removal, rank-four metadata permutation, and downstream alias rewiring.
+A combined two-chain fixture freezes fixed-point restart and order, while a legacy RELU consumer freezes the inserted NHWC-to-NCHW adapter, tensor shapes, and permutation payload.

+Eight ordinary rejection cases cover wrong pre-permutation, public and fan-out pre-adapters, per-axis quantization, shared sigmoid-quantize output, a blocked layout-sensitive consumer, public post-adapter output, and a non-singleton HardSigmoid constant.
+The raw owner returns zero and preserves operator and shape metadata for each.
+Architecture coverage records its 419-line central ownership, consumer-map scan, mutation APIs, fixed-point loop, and existing ordered QLinear recovery boundary.

+Four strict xfails isolate pre-existing defects before any source correction:

+- rejected calls eagerly create and prune `__nhwc_to_nchw_perm_rank4__`, leaving a tensor-lineage metadata event rather than a complete ModelIR no-op;
+- a second zero-rewrite call after success repeats that metadata mutation, so the helper is not fully idempotent;
+- an unrelated public tensor occupying the reserved name is reused as the adapter permutation without validating `[0,3,1,2]`;
+- a rank-two `mul_out` signature is accepted, after which the helper rewires the graph and creates a rank-four Transpose adapter carrying malformed signature metadata.

+Validation completed as follows:

+- focused QLinear SiLU prefix plus ordered-owner architecture selector:
+  `14 passed, 245 deselected, 4 xfailed in 0.68s`;
+- changed-file focused branch regression:
+  `631 passed, 4 xfailed in 23.56s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.35s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+No model conversion was repeated.
+The earlier QLinear recovery-group audit already ran the candidate set strictly sequentially, observed zero rewrites in every instrumented invocation, and recorded zero process-tree SWAP.
+Production source, public API, CLI, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, fix these four xfails before extracting the owner.
+Prevalidate the Mul output shape and effective signature as rank four and build the complete legacy-adapter plan before changing DEQUANTIZE/MUL/user inputs or metadata.
+Create the permutation constant only if a committed plan needs an adapter.
+Reuse the reserved name only when dtype, shape, signature, and payload are exact; otherwise allocate a collision-safe name without mutating the existing tensor.
+Preserve valid candidate order, fixed-point count, statistics, both production sequence boundaries, and all ordinary characterization.
+Keep tests and any necessary model validation strictly sequential, then commit and push;
+do not create a pull request.